Stan Bowman: Early life

 Bowman was born in Montreal, Quebec.
 He moved to Buffalo, New York during his father's tenure with the Buffalo Sabres and attended Canisius High School.
 Bowman graduated from the University of Notre Dame in 1995 with degrees in Finance and Computer Applications.
 He lived in Keenan Hall.
+Bowman spent the next four-to-five years working in the accounting and finance field in the Chicago-area after graduating from Notre Dame.